garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

 ---
 title: ".NET Aspire and Redis"
 date: 2024-02-25T09:41:08Z
-tags: [csharp, .net aspire, blazor]
+tags: [.net aspire, blazor, csharp, devex, dependency injection, nuget, redis]
 ---

 # First look into .NET Aspire

 I decided to give .NET Aspire a try.
-I’ve never seen any online tutorials on how to use it.
-I watched its announcement a few months ago and thought YATTA - Yet Another Technology To Avoid - as it made no sense to me.
-Since then, I’ve seen a lot of tweets about .NET Aspire.
+I have not yet watched any online tutorials but I did watch its announcement a few months ago.
+At the time I did think NGTNI.
+It didn't make much sense to me.
+Since then, I’ve seen many tweets.
 So, over the last month or so, I’ve gradually grasped its raison d’être.

 Last night, with some time to kill, I asked Copilot to send me some YT links so I could learn more.
-But Copilot was no help at all.
+But Copilot refused to share any YT links.
 It only gave me some MS Learn links.
 One of them took me to the **[Samples GH repo](https://github.com/dotnet/aspire-samples)**.

 The first time I opened a sample project, the Visual Studio Community 2022 (Preview) version of VS I was using, asked me to install an Aspire component.
 It turned out to be the Aspire workload.
 It was a simple click-and-forget operation.
 I wish everything in life was that easy.